-Rising usage of bus services
+Patronage of bus services

 We have no control over fares charged on commercial services or those operated by London Buses.
 On most contracted services, fares are set by the operator at a level they feel is commercially-justifiable.
 Fares have to be within a maximum fare scale depending on the length of journey, as laid down by us.
 The issue and acceptance of multi-journey or multi-operator tickets is at the discretion of the operator.
 In the case of most of our contracted services, the bus operator retains the fare money collected.

 Low-floor accessible vehicles

 In general, local bus services are operated with low-floor fully-accessible buses, making travel easier for people in wheelchairs, those with approved mobility scooters, those with buggies, people with mobility impairments and those carrying heavy shopping.

 The only exception to this is a very small number of infrequent services which are operated by small vehicles, for which advance contact should be made with the operator before travelling with a wheelchair, to allow arrangements to be made.
 These are identified as “not fully-accessible” in the list of services shown under the area timetable pages on this website.
 However, some small non-low floor buses may have wheelchair loading facilities by means of a lift.
 These services are identified as “wheelchair-accessible vehicle”, for which advance contact should not be necessary prior to travel.

 Surrey County Council itself does not operate any services and cannot accept liability for difficulties or inconvenience caused by vehicle accessibility.

 Helping Hand Scheme